rodriggj/aws-devops-pro/config_mgmt/ecs/readme.md

 ### Intended Outcome

-The intend outcome of this lab is demonstrate how to complete an initial ECS cluster, and how various components of the AWS stack enable cluster creation.
-The outcome will look like this:
+The intend outcome of this lab is demonstrate how to complete an initial `ECS cluster`, and how various components of the AWS stack enable cluster creation.

+`ECS Cluster` are logical groups of EC2 instances.
+They run an ECS Agent that registers the EC2 instance with a ECS cluster.
+The EC2 instance will utilize an optimized AMI specifically configured for use in ECS service.
+The general flow of all the piece parts that make up an ECS Cluster are depicted below.

 ------
 ![image](https://user-images.githubusercontent.com/8760590/106005913-f1d87d80-6071-11eb-9777-9f02d7e47f1d.png)